wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 4. Enter your email-address and Google Analytics ID for the plugin to enable the tracking code

 == Screenshots ==
 1. Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings.
 Also, add meaningful labels for your checkout steps.
-We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment.
+We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment;
 2. Next, you need to activate your plugin from the Settings page by clicking the checkbox – “Add Enhanced Ecommerce Tracking Code".
 You can access the same from: WooCommerce > Settings > Integration > Enhanced Ecommerce Google Analytics.
-To Track Guest Users, Check the box – Add Code to Track the Login Steps of Guest Users.
+3. To Track Guest Users, Check the box – Add Code to Track the Login Steps of Guest Users.
 If you have a Guest Check out & if it’s Unchecked, then it might cause an uneven funnel reporting in Google Analytics.
-3. Set your local currency code using this feature.

 == Frequently Asked Questions ==
 = Where can I find the setting for this plugin? =